 Publishing to the Addon Registry

-The phpVMS addon registry is the central index of community addons.
-Once your addon is registered, operators can discover and install it directly from their phpVMS admin UI — they never need to clone repos or run composer commands.
+The phpvms addon registry is the central index of community addons.
+Once your addon is registered, operators can discover and install it directly from their phpvms admin UI — they never need to clone repos or run composer commands.

 This guide is the short reference.
 The full plugin authors guide in the registry repo is the authoritative source.